Lower costs with UnitedHealthcare

 - Savings estimates relate to UnitedHealthcare’s book-of business results and the client’s specific plan design and market distribution of membership.
 All savings estimates represent historical performance and are not a guarantee of future savings.

-- Savings are based on 2018 UnitedHealthcare ASO data analysis.
+- Savings based on 2019 UnitedHealthcare ASO data analysis.

 - 2018 UnitedHealthcare internal analysis of program participants.